-If employees will be late or absent for a scheduled shift they are required to contact their direct supervisor at the Client Company and PMSI management immediately.
+If employees will be late or absent for a scheduled shift, they are required to contact their direct supervisor at the Client Company and PMSI management immediately.
 Employees must speak with their direct supervisor at the Client Company and PMSI management; leaving a message or speaking with someone who is not your direct supervisor is not proper notification and will not be counted as notice of absence.

 Poor attendance and excessive tardiness are disruptive.
 Either may lead to disciplinary action, up to and including termination of employment.
+Time taken in compliance with The Company's Earned Sick Time policy will not lead to or result in disciplinary action.